dflynn-volpe/VisionEval-JR/sources/modules/VETravelPerformance/inst/module_docs/CalculateRoadPerformance.md

  * The freeway-arterial DVMT ratio is calculated and compared with the ratio calculated in the previous iteration.
 If it differs by less than 0.01% the iterations stop.
 In the first iteration, the DVMT ratio is compared to 1.

  * The freeway and arterial congestion models are used to split freeway DVMT by congestion level and split arterial DVMT by congestion level.

- * The proportion of DVMT that is driverless is calculated for freeway and arterial lanes.

- * The speed and delay by road class is recalculated after adjusting for the effect of driverless vehicles as done earlier.

  * The average equivalent freeway speed and the average equivalent arterial speed are calculated using the function described above.